TechTucson/Free_Kiosk_DigitalSignage/v2/README.md

 ### Debian 12 Server Setup
 Take a look at the instructions for installing Debian Server for our needs here:https://github.com/TechTucson/Free_Kiosk_DigitalSignage/blob/main/Machines/Server/Debian_Server.md

+## Once you have a working Debian 12 Server with Apache and PHP Installed

+### Clone this Repo
+- git clone

 ### Add your Media
 - Add Your Media to /var/www/html/imgs